 On August 18, 2021, Fulton County sued the Secretary of the Commonwealth over the decision to decertify certain of Fulton County's voting system components which were turned over to third parties as part of an "audit."
 Both parties filed applications for summary relief which are currently pending before Commonwealth Court.
 There was also an interlocutory appeal of an order before the Pennsylvania Supreme Court, No. 3 MAP 2022, on the Secretary's emergency application related to spoilation of evidence.
-The Pennsylvania Supreme Court issued an opinion holding Fulton County in contempt and granting nearly all relief sought in the sanctions application.
+In 2023, the Pennsylvania Supreme Court issued an opinion holding Fulton County in contempt and granting nearly all relief sought in the sanctions application.
 The Pennsylvania Supreme Court ordered Fulton County to pay all of the Secretary's costs and fees from December 17, 2021, and ordered the voting systems to be impounded and kept by a third party at the county's expense.
 On June 11, 2024, the Commonwealth Court granted Intervenor Dominion Voting Systems, Inc.'s Application for Renewal of the Special Master's Injunction Order and enjoined the Petitioners and their counsel from disseminating or allowing third parties to access certain evidence and information.
-On July 19, 2024, Petitioners filed an appeal with the Pennsylvania Supreme Court, which remains pending.
+On August 30, 2024, the Special Master issued a report and recommendation recommending that the Secretary receive the entirety of fees and costs requested (\$711,252.11).
+Fulton never filed any objections to the report.
+On December 31, 2024, Commonwealth Court in a 6-1 opinion granting the Secretary's Application for Summary Relief, agreeing that the Secretary was authorized to issue Directive 1 and rejecting any argument that it usurped any powers of the county.
+The Court further found that the Secretary had no obligation to reimburse county boards of elections for decertified voting equipment.
+On February 6,